Environmental Initiatives

 Governance

 We have established addressing a decarbonized society and CO2 emissions reduction as an essential task.
-The Nomination and Remuneration, Environmental, etc., Committee (NR&E Committee), which is an advisory committee of the Board of Directors and comprises a majority of outside officers, discusses from an objective perspective the assessment of risks and opportunities related to climate change, sets targets, and reviews progress.
+The Nomination and Remuneration, Environmental, etc., Committee (NR&E Committee, etc.), which is an advisory committee of the Board of Directors and comprises a majority of outside directors, discusses from an objective perspective the assessment of risks and opportunities related to climate change, sets targets, and reviews progress.
 These discussions are reported and proposed to the Board of Directors at least once a year, where they are debated and policy decisions are made.

 Strategies